SpudGunMan/meshing-around/modules/llm.md

 # How do I use this thing?
-This is not a full turnkey setup for Docker yet?
+This is not a full turnkey setup yet?

 # Ollama local